Find Grad Schools

 306 Yearly Graduations

 University of St. Augustine for Health Sciences tops the list of the most popular school in the U.S. for occupational therapy majors who are seeking their master's degree.
 Roughly 4,700 attend the school each year.
 During the most recent year for which we have data, 306 people received their master's degree in occupational therapy from USAHS.
-About 88% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+Of these students, 85% were women and 30% were members of underrepresented racial-ethnic groups.

 #2